 As for the second pair (my ‘marathon shoes’), I save them until around 4 to 5 weeks before the marathon, then introduce them into the mix.
 I’ll alternate the 2 pairs until the marathon shoes have around 50 miles in them.
 Then they’re ready.

-Best Marathon Shoes for Men
+Best Marathon Training Shoes for 2022

 – Great for rookie runners